 Failure to comply with the Act increases the risk that fraud, misuse of funds, or internal control weaknesses would not be detected on a timely basis.
-(Finding Code No. 2014-001)
+(Finding Code No. 2016-001, 2015-001, 2014-001)

-Recommendation
+Recommendation:

-We recommend System management develop a plan to ensure the internal audit function continues in the event the position is left vacant for a period of time.
+We recommend System management develop a plan to ensure the internal audit function has the resources necessary to comply with the Act.

-System Response
+Response: